-- 13.10.1 In addition to the school sites conceptually identified in Map XX-4 Public Realm Plan and Conceptual Park Plan, the Peel District School Board has identified the need for an additional elementary school and secondary school to satisfy its long term requirements for school accommodation in the Heritage Heights Secondary Plan Area in consideration of the forecasted number of residential units and students in the Secondary Plan and adjacent school catchment areas.
+- 13.10.1 In addition to the school sites conceptually identified in Map 52-4a Public Realm Plan and Conceptual Parks and Open Spaces, the Peel District School Board has identified the need for an additional elementary school and secondary school to satisfy its long term requirements for school accommodation in the Heritage Heights Secondary Plan Area in consideration of the forecasted number of residential units and students in the Secondary Plan and adjacent school catchment areas.
 Through the City's Precinct Planning process, the need for and location of additional school sites will be determined to the satisfaction of the City in consultation with the Peel District School Board.
 The designation of additional school sites will be implemented by way of an official plan amendment and site and area specific policy appended to Chapter 14 of this Plan. - 13.10.2 The need for a particular school site will be confirmed by the School Boards as part of the Precinct Plan and Draft Plan of Subdivision approval process.
-The duration for which the site is reserved will generally not exceed ten (10) years from the time of registration of the plan in which the site is located. - 13.10.3 If any school site is not required by either School Board or if the reservation period lapses, then it will be released for residential development based on the permissions of the adjacent residential designation.
-Relevant draft plans of subdivision will include designated educational facilities as appropriate with a size, shape, and frontage satisfactory to the School Board.
-Sites will be dual zoned and landowners will be required to submit, at the draft plan of subdivision stage, an alternative lotting for residential development should the school site not be used for educational purposes. - 13.10.4 Prior to approval of plans of subdivision, the City will require landowners within a Precinct Plan area to enter into agreements with each other for the purpose of providing for the equalization of the costs associated with establishing school sites, unless this purpose is deemed to be satisfied by Education Development Charges or another effective mechanism. - 13.10.5 Relevant draft plans of subdivision will include the designated School site with a shape, size, and frontage satisfactory to the relevant School Board.
+The duration for which the site is reserved will generally not exceed ten (10) years from the time of registration of the plan in which the site is located.

+- 13.10.3 If any school site is not required by either School Board or if the reservation period lapses, then it will be released for residential development based on the permissions of the adjacent residential designation.
+Relevant draft plans of subdivision will include designated educational facilities as appropriate with a size, shape, and frontage satisfactory to the School Board.. - 13.10.4 Prior to approval of plans of subdivision, the City will require landowners within a Precinct Plan area to enter into agreements with each other for the purpose of providing for the equalization of the costs associated with establishing school sites, unless this purpose is deemed to be satisfied by Education Development Charges or another effective mechanism. - 13.10.5 Relevant draft plans of subdivision will include the designated School site with a shape, size, and frontage satisfactory to the relevant School Board.
 The School site will be dual zoned and landowners will be required to submit, at the draft plan of subdivision stage, an alternative lotting plan to facilitate residential development should the site not be used for educational facility purposes.